Preparing for your hospital appointment

 • Write down a list of questions and things you would like to discuss.

-• Know where you are going and plan your journey (build in extra time for unexpected delays).
+• Know where you are going and plan your journey.
+Build in extra time for unexpected delays, such as parking.

 • Dress in warm comfortable clothes and shoes – sometimes you can be waiting around for a while.
 Layers are best, as the temperatures in hospitals can vary a lot.
-Remember too, loose-fitting clothing will be easier to manage if you are having your blood pressure taken, blood tests or a physical examination
+Loose-fitting clothing will be easier to manage if you are having your blood pressure taken, blood tests or a physical examination

-• Try to drink some clear fluids (water or juice without pulp) if you are having a blood test as it makes it easier for the nurse or doctor to find a vein.
+• Try to drink some clear fluids (water or juice without pulp) if you are having a blood test and you're not fasting.
+This can make it easier for the nurse or doctor to find a vein.

 • Check with the hospital if it is okay to bring someone with you.
 Ask a friend or family member to go along for extra support.